Pshy0/pshy_merge/README.md

 - [ ] Dual shaman may not be working due to features being unavailable from lua, but can be replaced.
 - [ ] Make specific funtions to create commands (instead of adding to a list).
 - [ ] Make specific funtions to create help pages (instead of adding to a list).
+- [ ] Change the conditions required by pshy_merge to enable/disable a module (internally know dependencies?)